What is downspouts

 2. 2

-Use a garden hose or a plumber's snake to remove any debris or blockages from the downspouts.
+Use a garden hose or a plumber's snake to flush out any debris or blockages in the downspouts.
+This will help ensure water flows freely through the system.

 3. 3